Professor Karen Lang

 Karen Lang is the third holder of the University Buddhist Education Foundation (UBEF) Visiting Professorship in Buddhist Studies.
 This Professorship was established at the University of Sydney in 2009 through the generosity of the UBEF for the purpose of sponsoring an extended visit to Sydney of a distinguished international scholar in any field of Buddhist Studies in order to expose students and academics to current trends in research and to raise the profile of Buddhist Studies in Australia.
 It is administered by the Department of Indian Sub-continental Studies in the School of Languages and Cultures.

-Click here for information on Karen Lang's talks.
+Download a flyer for Karen Lang's talks.